Adriano-7/Packman/docs/README.md

 >>**Problem in Context**\
 > Parent abstract classes sometimes can't define the class of objects that they should create.
 > It must be specified only by the subclasses.
-> An example of this is the MonsterState [INTRODUCE LINK HERE] and the usage/creation of its MovementStrategy [INTRODUCE LINK HERE].
+> An example of this is the [MonsterState](https://github.com/FEUP-LDTS-2022/project-l04gr03/blob/cc8ff46590408fddf089f15ea70145ae9de2201f/src/main/java/ldts/pacman/controller/game/monster/state/MonsterState.java) and the usage/creation of its [MovementStrategy](https://github.com/FEUP-LDTS-2022/project-l04gr03/blob/cc8ff46590408fddf089f15ea70145ae9de2201f/src/main/java/ldts/pacman/controller/game/movement/strategy).

->>**The Pattern**\
+>**The Pattern**
 We've used the Factory method several times in our code.
-> The abstract class MonsterState knows it has to define a way to move (an abstract MovementStrategy).
+> In this example, the abstract class MonsterState knows it has to define a way to move (an abstract MovementStrategy).
 > It does not know, however, which concrete implementation to return.
 By using this pattern, we delegate the choice of the MovementStrategy to the subclasses of MonsterState.
 > Only those will (know to) specify the concrete specification (e.g. ScaredState defines ScaredStrategy)
 >>